Bajmo/Pokedex/README.md

 # Pokédex

 This is a Pokédex app for an academic mobile development assignement.
 It allows the user to browse the entire Pokémon catalog and view Pokémon's detailed information such as description, base stats and evolution.
+Currently tested only on Android.

 # Pokémon datasource